 Ipsen is making the disclosure report available on the platform or website as required by the local Transparency Disclosure Code, whether it is the company's website or a central platform.

-In addition to the disclosure on local platform or local website, all the local reports disclosed by Ipsen are also publicly available via the Corporate website: http://www.ipsen.com/en/ In the particular case where the local transparency Code requires that the disclosure report is made available on the company's website and Ipsen has no direct presence in this country, therefore no local website, the disclosure of the ToVs to the HCPs/HCOs will be made available on the Corporate Ipsen website only.
+In the particular case where the local transparency Code requires that the disclosure report is made available on the company's website and Ipsen has no direct presence in this country, therefore no local website, the disclosure of the ToVs to the HCPs/HCOs will be made available on the Corporate Ipsen website only.